juehang/paper-recommender/README.md

 # Paper Recommender

 A research paper recommendation engine that uses text embeddings and Gaussian Process Regression (GPR) to suggest relevant papers based on your preferences.
+I find that it takes ~50 papers in the database before the recommendation algorithm works well.

 ## Overview